 While it may be tempting to take a five-minute lunch and get back to work ASAP, it’s not the healthiest approach.
-Your brain Cleveland Clinic “Why Downtime Is Essential for Brain Health” View Source in the middle of the day, and a short midday meditation can be the perfect way to de-stress from the morning and reset yourself before a busy afternoon.
+Your brain needs a break Cleveland Clinic “Why Downtime Is Essential for Brain Health” View Source in the middle of the day, and a short midday meditation can be the perfect way to de-stress from the morning and reset yourself before a busy afternoon.

-A 2017 study found that employees who Journal of Occupational Health Psychology “Enhancing daily well-being at work through lunchtime park walks and relaxation exercises: Recovery experiences as mediators” View Source during their lunch break had higher levels of concentration and lower levels of fatigue in the afternoon.
+A 2017 study found that employees who partake in relaxation exercises Journal of Occupational Health Psychology “Enhancing daily well-being at work through lunchtime park walks and relaxation exercises: Recovery experiences as mediators” View Source during their lunch break had higher levels of concentration and lower levels of fatigue in the afternoon.
 The study even found that employees who engaged in meditation during their lunch break had better well-being at the end of the day than those who took a leisurely stroll at lunch.

 A midday meditation is an excellent way to create awareness and approach the remainder of the day with fresh ideas.
 Creating a habitual meditation routine may also better your relationship with work and prevent burnout.